 4. Remember to take your medicines

 Most people suffering from gout are prescribed medicines to reduce the level of uric acid and prevent gout attacks.
-Once you start taking these medicines, it is advised that you should keep taking medicines every day, even when you feel well.
+Once you start taking these medicines, it is advised that you should keep taking medicine every day, even when you feel well.
 Do not stop the medicines without consulting your doctor.
 If you experience severe pain, go to your doctor.

 Avoid taking over-the-counter painkillers as these medicines might not be good enough to relieve the pain caused due to gout.
 Never take medicine which is prescribed for someone else as it might not show the same results for you.
 If the pain still fails to subside, see your doctor immediately.